G-Schumacher44/ecom_sales_data_generator/README.md

 **Why build a system and not just a script?**

-You can see this engine in action in `sql_stories(https://github.com/G-Schumacher44/sql_stories)`, where I use AI-generated prompts to simulate realistic business scenarios and investigative workflows.
+You can see this engine in action in [SQL Stories Demo](https://github.com/G-Schumacher44/sql_stories), where I use AI-generated prompts to simulate realistic business scenarios and investigative workflows.
 This pairing gives me an unlimited sandbox to practice SQL storytelling, data diagnostics, and real-world problem solving — all powered by the datasets generated here.

 **Human-readable.
 YAML-driven.
 Designed for learning.**